3drobotics/solodevguide/book/starting-installing.md

 You will notice your shell prompt changes to read `(env)root@3dr_solo:`, indicating that you are working in a _virtualenv_.

-Now all commands you run from your shell, including launching scripts and installing packages, will only effect this local environment.
+Now all commands you run from your shell, including launching scripts and installing packages, will only affect this local environment.
 For example, you can now install a different version of *dronekit* without impacting the global version:

 ```sh
 pip install dronekit